ryantigi254/FSD-Mental-Health-Safety-Benchmark/Assignment 2/reliable_clinical_benchmark/Uni-setup/docs/environment/ENVIRONMENT.md

 # pip install tensorflow>=2.13.0  # Only if needed for specific models
 ```

+**Important:** If you install PyTorch without the CUDA index URL, you'll get the CPU-only build (`torch-2.x.x+cpu`), which will not detect your GPU.
+Always use the CUDA-specific index URL matching your CUDA version (check with `nvidia-smi`).

 ### What runs in this env

 - **Local HF model runners**: `piaget_local`, `psyche_r1_local`, `psych_qwen_local`, `psyllm_gml_local`
 - **Generation scripts**: `hf-local-scripts/run_study_*_generate_only.py` (when using local models)
 - Models that require:
   - Modern `transformers` versions (for Qwen3-style `enable_thinking` chat templating)
+  - **`bitsandbytes`** for quantized inference (required for Psych_Qwen_32B 4-bit/8-bit quantization on limited VRAM)
   - Higher TensorFlow versions (if needed by specific model implementations)

 ### Key points

 - **Keep it separate from `mh-llm-benchmark-env`** so the pinned `transformers==4.38.2` does not block newer chat-template features.
+- **PyTorch with CUDA support is required** for GPU inference.
+Install using the CUDA-specific index URL (e.g., `--index-url https://download.pytorch.org/whl/cu121` for CUDA 12.1).
+Without this, PyTorch will be CPU-only and models won't detect your GPU.
+- **`bitsandbytes` is required** for running quantized models (e.g., Psych_Qwen_32B with `quantization="4bit"`).
+Without it, you'll get `PackageNotFoundError: No package metadata was found for bitsandbytes`.
 - Prefer running pip via the env python and disable user-site packages (`PYTHONNOUSERSITE=1`) to avoid package bleed.
 - This environment was specifically created for Piaget and other local models that need a more modern dependency stack.